-Achieving equitable climate resilience in Baltimore demands broad collaboration across communities and fields.
+Achieving climate resilience in Baltimore demands broad collaboration across stakeholders and fields.
 One organizing structure in BSEC is “Science Theme Teams” that help us to convene around specific scientific questions.
-Theme teams include Air Quality, Atmospheric Dynamics, Buildings & Energy, Community Engagement, Data & Software, Decision Science, Greenhouse Gases, Health, Transportation, Vegetation & Soils, and Water & Water Quality.
-Cross cutting problem areas include Heat, Decarbonization, Flooding, and Indoor/Outdoor Air Quality.
+Theme teams include Air Quality, Atmospheric Dynamics, Buildings & Energy, Community Engagement, Data & Software, Decision Science, Biogeochemistry, Health, Transportation, Vegetation & Soils, and Water & Water Quality.
+Cross cutting problem areas include Heat, Energy Security, Flooding, and Indoor/Outdoor Air Quality.
 Details on some Theme activities are linked below.

 Block Featured Image